 “Why shouldn’t Assange be considered a journalist?
 There are many forms of journalism these days.
 He was telling the truth.
 That’s all that matters.”

 Assange founded the online publisher WikiLeaks in 2006.
 He published classified documents and other media that revealed violations of human rights.
 The website burst onto the media scene in 2010 when it leaked the video “Collateral Murder”.
-The video footage, taken in 2007, showed US soldiers firing at a group of civilians in Baghdad.
+The 2007 video footage showed US soldiers firing at a group of civilians in Baghdad.
 The soldiers killed 18 people, including two Reuters journalists.

 “WikiLeaks made such an extraordinary contribution to transparency and exposing the role of governments worldwide in suppression and secrecy,” Dr Shortis said.